$15,000 Bean Lockyer Ticehurst Award for Excellence in Regional Journalism

 - Daniel Bateman, The Cairns Post

-2017 will be the Award’s sixth year dedicated to showcasing excellence in reporting in regional Queensland.
+2018 will be the Award’s seventh year dedicated to showcasing excellence in reporting in regional Queensland.

 The award is aimed at highlighting the importance of rigorous reporting and analysis of government business decisions affecting Queensland communities.

 With one of the highest cash prizes on offer in Australian journalism awards, and with no entry fee required, the LGAQ Journalism Award is a prestigious and lucrative opportunity for journalists designed to highlight and draw attention to journalistic excellence in Queensland.